Simple Scatter Graph▲

 Setting up the Graph▲

-First we'll import all the QML modules we need:
+First, import all the needed QML modules:

 import